roman-huliak/linux-motd/README.md

 - **No Output**: Ensure `run-parts /etc/update-motd.d/` runs without errors.
 Check permissions on `/etc/update-motd.d/`.
 - **SSH Not Showing Banner**: Verify `Banner` is correctly set in `/etc/ssh/sshd_config` and SSH is restarted.
+- **Permission Denied on Copy**: Ensure you're running as root.
+If `/etc/update-motd.d/` doesn't exist, create it with `mkdir -p /etc/update-motd.d/`.
+- **MOTD Not Updating on Debian**: Run `chmod +x /etc/update-motd.d/00-header` to make the script executable.

 ## Contributing